With Air Canada withdrawing from Aeroplan in June 2020 and launching their own program…

 - 1% on cars, hotels and travel insurance (booked at westjet.com), and

 - Varying amounts when you fly with partner airlines Delta, KLM, Air France and Qantas.
-(American Airlines is currently a partner but is being dropped in August, 2018).
-Note that WestJet has many other airlines they codeshare with, but these are the only five airlines (soon to be four) where WestJet rewards can be earned and used.
+Note that WestJet has many other airlines they codeshare with, but these are the only four airlines where WestJet rewards can be earned and used.

 Westjet Rewards Tiers